REGISTER FOR THE SPRING SEMESTER HERE:

 THE ADULT LANGUAGE SCHOOL

-Welcome to the fall semester beginning September 8.
+Welcome to the spring semester.
 Wishing you a fantastic school year, many new friends and Czech and Slovak connections and fun not only in class, but at our other events……

 The Language School for Adults in Baltimore offers Czech and Slovak language classes for beginning, intermediate and advanced students.
 Classes meet Saturday mornings at the Gribbin Center in Perry Hall, MD.